surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.21.3 =

+2016/01/10 - Fixed the SucomUtil::get_max_nums() method to return the correct maximum number of Open Graph images for index type webpages.

 = 3.21.2 =

 2016/01/09 - Removed the Jetpack Photon integration module -- the latest version of Photon can return correct image dimensions.
 Fixed author Schema meta tags by adding only to Article, Blog, Review, WebPage, and WebSite item types.